manavendradesai/WhereAmI-RSE/README.md

 ## Outcomes -->

-- Designed a **differential drive robot, with a camera and lidar**, in URDF (Unified Robot Description Format) and housed it in a world different from that in Project 1
-- Added Gazebo plugins for the robot’s differential drive capability, lidar, and camera
-- Wrote C++ client and server nodes to read the robot's camera image, analyzes it to **determine the presence of a white ball, and drive the robot towards it**
+- Utilized the ROS **AMCL (Adaptive Monte-Carlo Localization)** package to accurately localize a mobile robot inside a map of my apartment in the Gazebo simulation environment
+- Used the Teleoperation package to drive the mobile robot and over time tuned the AMCL algorithm parameters to achieve fast localization

 ## Directory structure -->